 Children (7-12 yrs old) ¥200

 Ryuren no Kane (Dragon’s Love Bell)

 In honor of “The Legend of the Goddess and the 5-Headed Dragon” introduced on the “About Fujisawa” page, this bell was built in 1996.
 It is said that couples who ring the bell, and then attach a padlock bearing their names to the nearby wire fence, will enjoy eternal love.
 The bell has also been used as a filming location for movies.

-This is a pleasure boat running from the foot of Bentenbashi Bridge to the Chigogafuchi Abyss.
+This is a pleasure cruise running from the foot of Bentenbashi Bridge to the Chigogafuchi Abyss.
 During the 10 minute ocean cruise, passengers can get great views of Enoshima, and on clear days, Mt.
 Fuji.
 The boat is convenient for visitors heading to Enoshima Iwaya.
 Departures are irregular, and so visitors are asked to confirm departure times on the day.

 Adults (13 yrs and over) ¥400